 Skip to main content

-Authentication Methods
+Authentication

 Obtaining an API Key

-1. Navigate to a project
+1. Navigate to a project in the MemoryLake console

-2. Go to MCP Servers tab
+2. Go to the API Keys tab

-4. Copy the generated secret
+4. Copy the generated secret (format: sk_xxxxxx)

 Using API Keys

-Include API key in Authorization header:
+Include the API key in the Authorization header:

 Authorization: Bearer YOUR_API_KEY